omniosorg/omniosorg.github.io/_docs/setup/ad-connect.md

 ### Name Service Integration

 The illumos active directory plugin does not support full login integration, therefore we have to setup a proxy ldap user and then configure the ldap client to enable unix logins with ldap accounts.
-The proxy AD user has to have appropriate rights to read the the user account entries.
+The proxy AD user has to have appropriate rights to read the user account entries.

 ![Proxy User Account](./ad-proxy-user.png)

-Now configure the ldap client accordinly
+Now configure the ldap client accordingly

 ```terminal
 ldapclient manual \